“While the rest of the world has been improving technology, Ghana has been improving the quality of man's humanity to man.”

 You will never run out of places to see in Ghana.
-The beautiful landscape is endowed with breathtaking attractions like the beautiful beaches, waterfalls, Nzulezu (village on stilts) and the monkey sanctuary.
-The relaxing Aburi botanical gardens a sanctuary from the busy Accra life, located a few kilometers from Ashesi university brings you as close to nature as possible.
+The beautiful landscape is endowed with attractions like the beautiful beaches, waterfalls, Nzulezu (village on stilts) and the monkey sanctuary.
+The relaxing Aburi botanical gardens a sanctuary from the busy Accra life, located a few kilometers from Ashesi brings you as close to nature as possible.
 For the adventurous ones, a walk on the Kakum Canopy walk, paragliding, safari and mountain climbing on the Afadjato mountain will surely get your adrenalin rising.
-World heritage sites such as the Cape coast castle and other historical and cultural sites like the Pikoro slave camp and the Manhyia Palace offer priceless lessons on the historical and cultural evolution of Ghana.
+World heritage sites such as the Cape Coast castle and other historical and cultural sites like the Pikoro slave camp and the Manhyia Palace offer priceless lessons on the historical and cultural evolution of Ghana.

 Formerly a British colony known as the Gold Coast, Ghana was led to independence by Dr. Kwame Nkrumah on the 6th of March, 1957.
 It became the first black nation in sub-Saharan Africa to achieve independence from colonial rule.

 The country is named after the ancient empire of Ghana, from which the ancestors of the inhabitants of the present country are thought to have migrated.

 Tropical; warm, hot and humid in the Southwest and hot and dry in the North